ghartsel/GX-Kernel/content/metrics-mem.md

 ### APPLICATION DYNAMIC DATA AREA

-This area is memory, which is not specifically dedicated to a task.
+This area is memory, which isn't specifically dedicated to a task.
 For example, database memory or abstract data type instances.

 The kernel provides no protection mechanisms for accessing this memory.

-This memory is not accessed by the kernel, except during the initialization RAM test.
+This memory isn't accessed by the kernel, except during the initialization RAM test.

 ### TASK DYNAMIC DATA AREA